kayazay/8-Week-SQL-Challenge/Dannys-Pizza-Runner/README.md

 <br />

-### B. RUNNER AND CUSTOMER EXPERIENCE - QUESTIONS AND SOLUTIONS
+### 🚚 RUNNER AND CUSTOMER EXPERIENCE - QUESTIONS AND SOLUTIONS

 To solve the questions in this challenge, I used the MATERIALIZED VIEW - `joined_pizza` that was created in the DDL query.